MarinaPak108/AI_TimeSeries_ANN_Project_CNC/README.md

 ## Project

-Ths project was developed within the framework of study AI.
+This project was developed within the framework of study AI.
 The main point was to provide deep data analysis and train the model using Artificaial Neural Networks.

 ### About_Dataset